Quick Links

 KS2:

 Reading: Each child is expected to read every day to encourage a love of reading, develop a broad vocabulary and inspire their imagination.
 Parents are encouraged to listen to their child read, read with and to their child and to discuss what has been read with them.
 Books are selected from a range of genres and themes and should include fiction, non fiction and poetry.
+Some children will be issued books weekly if they are on the reading scheme.

-Maths: Children are expected to complete mental maths activities (30 minutes a week) to embed their knowledge of the four operations (addition, subtraction, multiplication and division) through the use of Times Tables Rockstars.
-There will also be weekly maths homework set that supports the learning in class that week; this may be in the form of online activities or questions sent home.
+There will also be a weekly maths homework set that supports the learning in class that week; this may be in the form of online activities or questions sent home.
 This is expected to take no more than 30min.
-Whilst completion of maths tasks is strongly encouraged in all year groups, it is compulsory in Year 5 and 6.
+Whilst completion of this is strongly encouraged in all year groups, it is only compulsory in Year 5 and 6.